Zero-Tang/NoirVisor/README.md

 Note that early Zhaoxin and VIA use Centaur as vendor.

-After refactoring NoirVisor Core with Rust, Intel EPT and AMD NPT are now required to boot NoirVisor!
+After refactoring NoirVisor Core with Rust, Intel EPT and AMD NPT are now required to boot NoirVisor for security reasons!

 # Nested Virtualization
 Algorithm regarding the Nested Virtualization was written in the readme files in both VT-Core and SVM-Core directories. \